1948 Republican Party presidential primaries: Ohio: May 4

 In January, Stassen made a serious violation of political etiquette by challenging a candidate in his home state.
 Though Taft personally appealed to Stassen to desist for both candidacies' sakes, the Minnesotan pressed forward with a January 25 announcement that he would controversially file in Ohio, angering Taft and his conservative supporters.
 Stassen reasoned that he must campaign in the state, since he relied entirely on popular support without establishment backing.

-After losing Nebraska, Taft hurried home, where he would campaign from Apri l7 until primary day, speaking eight to ten times per day.
+After losing Nebraska, Taft hurried home, where he would campaign from April 17 until primary day, speaking eight to ten times per day.

 Stassen focused his strength by running a slate of only twenty-three delegates out of a possible fifty-three.
 Only one, a respected former Ohio Supreme Court justice, ran at-large; the other twenty-two ran in carefully selected districts in the urban centers of Akron, Cleveland, Dayton, and Youngstown.
 Stassen presumed that voters in these districts would oppose Taft for his sponsorship of the anti-union Taft-Hartley Act.

 Taft ridiculed Stassen for vagueness on the issues and took a firm stance in response against universal military training.
-He proudly in favor of Taft-Hartley and also noted his public housing and education aid bills.
+He proudly spoke in favor of Taft-Hartley and also noted his public housing and education aid bills.
 Taft's public relations advisor L. Richard Guylay utilized a radio campaign based on the principles of Gustave Le Bon, targeting veterans, young voters, and even union members with a direct appeal to emotion.

 The primary was a resounding victory for Taft.
 Out of the twenty-two district races, Stassen won only nine.
 His sole delegate at-large finished last.
 Taft was particularly gratified by the support in industrial regions and told Newsweek that he had received a "new lease on life."
 Stassen had been dealt his first major blow and permanently alienated the conservative wing of the party in the process.
 Privately, however, Taft acknowledged Ohio as a Pyrrhic victory; the effort strained his health and budget and gave Dewey a major leg up on both exhausted candidates,.